Trump: U.S. military 'locked and loaded' for North Korea

 "If the U.S. and South Korea carry out strikes and try to overthrow the North Korean regime and change the political pattern of the Korean Peninsula, China will prevent them from doing so," it said.

+The Kremlin weighed in on Friday, too, as Russian Foreign Minister Sergey Lavrov said the rhetoric from Washington and Pyongyang was "going over the top."

-Just a day earlier, North Korea's state-run KCNA news agency said its army would complete plans in mid-August to fire four intermediate-range missiles over Japan to land near Guam.
+A day earlier, KCNA, the North Korean news agency, said its army would complete plans in mid-August to fire four intermediate-range missiles over Japan to land near Guam.

 Trump said earlier this week Kim was not going to get away with his "horrific" comments and disrespecting America.